NCC Logo

 Purpose of Soil Sampling: To accurately determine nematode species, population distributions and densities in a specific area.

-Factors Influencing Distribution and Density: Time of year, previous crop, soil texture, and nematode management practices used.
+Factors Influencing Distribution and Density: Time of year, previous crop, soil texture, soil moisture, and nematode management practices used.
 If nematodes are present, distribution is generally patchy in a field.

-Best Time to Collect Soil Samples: Guidelines vary between states.
-Generally, summer or late fall is recommended.
+Best Time to Collect Soil Samples: Guidelines vary between states however, summer or late fall is recommended.
 Populations are usually low in spring and build through the growing season to reach peak densities at harvest.
-Samples should be taken before cultivation when rows are still in place.
-Populations concentrate around existing root zones.
+Soil samples should be taken before cultivation when rows are still in place because nematodes concentrate around the root zone.

 Plans Prior to Collecting Soil Samples: It is important to look for clues that may be present in the field prior to sampling.